Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên04/01/2024

-China's foreign ministry has had serious discussions with relevant parties in Myanmar and "regrets" reports that stray shells from Myanmar fell into Chinese territory and injured civilians, state-run CGTN reported on January 4.
+China's foreign ministry has had serious discussions with relevant parties in Myanmar and "regrets" reports that stray artillery shells from Myanmar landed in Chinese territory and injured civilians, state-run CGTN television network reported on January 4.

 Trung Quốc phản ứng sau khi đạn pháo từ Myanmar rơi xuống lãnh thổ- Ảnh 1.